budimanjojo/nix-config/README.md

 </table>

 ## Customization

 **Fish**

-To install or remove fish plugins, you can just run `fisher` command.
+To install or remove fish plugins, you can run `fisher` command.

 To change the included `base16-google-dark` colorscheme, you can type `base16` followed by a tab to perform tab completion.

 **Vim**
 You can create a new file in your `$HOME` folder call `.vimrc.local` and put in what you want to override in that file.

 **Tmux**

-You can simply create a new file in your `$HOME` folder call `.tmux.conf.local` and put in what you want to override in that file.
+You can create a new file in your `$HOME` folder call `.tmux.conf.local` and put in what you want to override in that file.
 After that, source that file in tmux and you are done.
 You can do it with this keybindings:

 - `Alt+a,Alt+e` to edit tmux.conf.local file
 - `Alt+a,Alt+r` to re source your tmux

-You can also add Tmux plugins into your .tmux.conf.local file normally.
+You can also add Tmux plugins into your .tmux.conf.local file.

 ## To do

 - [ ] Better way to use custom configs
-- [ ] Use separate files instead of one vimrc
-- [ ] Create ansible role to automate everything